 If you are in Section B and die within five years of your pension starting, the Trustee will usually pay a lump sum death benefit.
-If you are in Section C and die within 5 years of your pension starting, in limited circumstances, the Trustee may have discretion to pay a lump sum death benefit.
+If you are in Section C and die within 5 years of your pension starting, in limited circumstances the Trustee may have discretion to pay a lump sum death benefit.
+In both these cases, you must be under age 75 at the date of death.
 The Trustee has absolute discretion when deciding who receives any lump sum but can take account of any wishes you've set out in your Expression of Wish Form.
-Keep your Expression of Wish up to date on the member portal at btps.co.uk.
+Keep your Expression of Wish up to date on the member portal at btps.co.uk then go to 'My pension' and 'If I die'.

-As the lump sum is paid at the Trustee's discretion, inheritance tax is generally not payable.
+As any lump sum is paid at the Trustee's discretion, Inheritance Tax is generally not payable.